bostongolang/golang-lab-chat/README.md

 ## Prerequisites

-1. PLEASE BRING:  A laptop with a Go language environment already set up.
+1. PLEASE BRING:  A laptop with a Go language environment with Go 1.4 already set up.
 Please see 'Vagrant setup' below to get started with one easily.
   * If you are having trouble setting up your Go programming environment, please join the #lab-help channel in the Boston Golang Slack group.
 You can signup for the Slack group [here](http://bostongolang-slack-invite.herokuapp.com/).

 2. PLEASE BRING: A text editor or IDE suitable for writing Go code.